Bodyblade workouts are gaining in popularity, but they’re not new.

 - By varying your stance and position, or the direction of the blade, you can work different muscles

-- The exerciser controls the resistance, and with no heavy weights to lift, the Bodyblade is gentle on the joints.
+- The user controls the resistance, and with no hefty weights to lift, the Bodyblade is gentle on the joints.

-- The Bodyblade is slim, so it can be stored under a bed or behind a sofa
+- The Bodyblade is slim enough to store beneath a bed or behind a sofa

 Bodyblade Workout Cons

-- To avoid getting sore wrists, you will need to warm up your wrists before starting your workout
+- To avoid getting sore wrists, you will need to warm up your forearms before starting your workout

 - Workouts don’t burn a lot of calories